top of page

 Dunn

-Megan Dunn, is an experienced Lactation Consultant and Health Educator, with nearly two decades of experience supporting families and professionals through lactation education and clinical care.
+Megan Dunn, is a Lactation Consultant and Health Educator, with nearly two decades of experience supporting families and professionals through lactation education and clinical care.
 Presently, Megan works as a Lactation Consultant Provider in a Portland metro pediatric clinic, where she provides holistic, evidence-based care within family systems, Trauma-Informed framework, and crafting innovative care plans.
 Beyond her clinical role, she maintains a part-time private practice, conducts community prenatal classes, and offers professional education, with a strong focus on enhancing clinical skills and advancing equity.

 Megan Dunn is an unwavering advocate for maternal and infant health through education, support, and evidence-based practices, and has served on the Oregon Washington Lactation Association’s board of directors since 2021 and its President since 2023.